-Our studios will be open again starting June 1.
-Stop by any time to get a peek into our classrooms and workspaces, watch a class and see artists in action while also shopping and exploring our neon exhibition.
+Our studios are open.
+Stop by any time to get a peek into our classrooms and workspaces, watch a class and see artists in action while also shopping and exploring our glass exhibition.

-We'll also be adding more classes and new workshops like sandcasting, but with fewer students to make sure everyone feels comfortable as we ease into this new normal.
-Individuals will be welcome to participate in classes.
+We are adding more classes and new workshops.
+All individuals are welcome to participate in classes.
 Pod classes will still be available to schedule privately, no problem.

 We will continue to be very flexible and offer refunds if you cannot attend your class because you are feeling unwell or if you feel uncomfortable once you get to class.
 We'll also accept any of your gift certificates that have expired.

 - Full roster of classes including 8-week sessions